-The 025 cricket is even harder, requiring you to open the whole set of numbers in their order beginning with the bullseye, followed by 15, 16, 17, all the way to 20.
+The 025 cricket is even more challenging, requiring you to open the whole set of numbers in their order, beginning with the bullseye, followed by 15, 16, 17, all the way to 20.

 Cut Throat Cricket

 Again, the same rules as regular cricket except that once the scoring starts, points are added (“furnished” is the correct jargon) to the scores of players who have not opened that number.

-If a player opens all their available numbers and achieves the LOWEST score, the rules are reversed and he, she, they, etc. wins the game.
+If a player opens all their available numbers and achieves the LOWEST score, the rules are reversed, and they, etc., win the game.

 Double Only Cricket

 You can have a clue of what this is all about by looking at the name.
-As the name suggests, the normal rules of cricket apply here – open the numbers twenty (20) to fifteen (15) and achieve a higher score than your opponents.
+As the name suggests, the standard rules of cricket apply here – open the numbers twenty (20) to fifteen (15) and achieve a higher score than your opponents.

-There’s slight variation though: you must start with a double when opening a number.
+There’s a slight variation, though: you must start with a double when opening a number.
 Still, the double is worth 2 points.
 A player is allowed to enhance the game further by adding 025 and 020 variations.

 Around the clock variation(s)

-If you are a beginner, then you should start with the Around the Clock game because it entails the whole dartboard.
-This way, it gives you the much-needed practice you need to hit all parts of the board.
-The thing is, it is kind of easy – the player can hit at any point on the number and will promptly proceed to the next relevant number.
+If you are a beginner, you should start with the Around the Clock game because the entire board is used for scoring.
+By including the whole board for scoring you have more surface area for honing your dart skills.
+It is kind of easy – the player can strike at any point on the number and promptly proceed to the following relevant number.

-The electronic dartboard version is a whole lot more interesting when you play this game.
+The electronic dartboard version is a whole lot more enjoyable when you play this game.
 Variations include triple, double, and single hit segments.
 There are also variations you can play on magnetic dart boards.